TCF Canada exam explained: structure, speaking tasks 1–3 and scoring guide

 This is exactly the pressure Prep2Pass helps you practice in a safe, repeatable way before the real TCF Canada speaking test.

-How Prep2Pass helps you succeed
+How Prep2Pass helps you prepare for the TCF Canada speaking test

 Real exam flow with timers, transitions and examiner-style prompts